How Much Does it Cost to Rent a Focus Group Room?

+Looking to rent a focus group room but aren’t sure what it will cost you?
 A focus group can become quite expensive.
 There’s the cost of paying each participant.
 There’s the cost of drinks and snacks that are provided.
-There’s the cost of the recording equipment, and the transportation, and of course, the focus group room rental.
-However, it doesn’t have to be expensive.
-By finding the right focus group room, you can cover most, if not all of your needs in one fell swoop, saving you a lot of time and money.
+And of course, let’s remember the extras, like the cost of the recording equipment, the transportation, and of course, the focus group room rental.

 Why rent a focus group room?

 First things first, why even rent a focus group room?
 Well, think about the event you’re hosting.

 A focus group involves a group of people participating in a marketing study they’ve signed up for.
 Since these people are strangers to you, the moderator, and likely to each other, renting a professional space makes the group feel safe and free to voice their opinions.